Life moves quickly. It’s easy to get distracted. But that can be costly.

 These time windows give residents an opportunity to buy items like clothes, school and office supplies and sometimes personal computers without being charged state sales tax.

-Aug.
-1-31 — Tennessee’s grocery sales tax holiday
+Tennessee’s grocery sales tax holiday — Aug.
+1-Oct.
+31

-The few exceptions include prepared food, dietary supplements, candy and alcohol.
+The few exceptions include prepared food, dietary supplements, candy, alcohol and tobacco.
 To learn more, visit the Tennessee Department of Revenue’s webpage about the holiday.

 Massachusetts hosts the best sales tax holiday of the month if not the entire year.
-During this time window, just about any type of tangible property costing less than $2,500 is exempt from sales tax.
+During this time window, just about any type of tangible property costing less than $2,500 is exempt from sales tax if purchased for personal use.

 According to the Massachusetts Department of Revenue’s FAQs about the generically named “Sales Tax Holiday,” the only things that don’t qualify for the exemption are: